First thoughts on Remix

 - I wonder why the tutorial recommends using

-.
+export let.
 It looks to me as if the things I’m exporting shouldn’t ever be reassigned.
-I’m changing these toexport const
+I’m changing these toexport const, hoping that nothing explodes.- It looks like in other areas of their documentation they use

-, which makes more sense.
+export const, which makes more sense.

 - It looks like in other areas of their documentation they use